bridge-core/docs/docs/extensions/scripts/theme.md

 ---
 title: 🎨 @bridge/theme
-description: Learn about the @bridge/theme module.
+description: Learn about the @bridge/theme module that allows you to interact with bridge.'s theme system.
 sidebar: scripts
 ---